GLOBAL MARKETS-Jump in coronavirus cases halts stock rally; dollar gains

 As a result, 14,840 new cases were reported in the province on Thursday, up from 2,015 new cases nationwide a day earlier.

-Investors sought safety in U.S. assets, pushing the yield on the 10-year U.S. Treasury note lower as the euro plunged to more than two-year lows against the dollar.
-The euro also fell to a four-and-a-half-year low against the Swiss franc.
+Investors sought safety in U.S. assets, pushing the yield on the 10-year U.S. Treasury note lower as the euro plunged to a more than two-year low against the dollar.
+The euro fell to a four-and-a-half-year low against the Swiss franc.

 The United States is expected to weather the economic impact of the virus better than the euro zone.

-AXA Investment Manager’s chief economist Gilles Moec said the impact of the virus could be part of a “perfect storm” for Europe that hurts the economy for months before it gets compounded by a heated trade battle with the United States.
+The chief economist of AXA Investment Managers, Gilles Moec, said the impact of the virus could be part of a “perfect storm” for Europe that hurts the economy for months before being compounded by a heated trade battle with the United States.

-“We started with the premise that this virus would be worse than SARS and that has now become consensus,” Moec said.

 Europe’s main markets followed Asia into red, while stocks on Wall Street traded slightly lower to little changed.